hasura/v3-cli-plugin-upgrade-from-v2/analysis/analysis.md

 		* Mutation {{$action.name}}: {{ feature "Actions" "Mutations" }}
 	{{end}}

+  TODO: Check if there is more nuance around this than I think
 	* All actions use types: {{ feature "Actions" "Types" "Used" }}
 		* {{ feature "Actions" "Types" "CustomTypes" }}
 		* {{ feature "Actions" "Types" "CustomScalarTypes" }}